jelmd/snmp-export/generator/README.md

 ```
 Per default on match a new metric gets created, which inherits the name of the metric to which this override gets applied, but with the _MetricSuffix_ append.
 The exporter evaluates each regex/value pair one after another.
 On match the metric's value gets set to the expanded `newValue` (capture-groups are supported).
 If `invert` is set to `true`, the value gets replaced with the `newValue` only if no match occures.
 If the obtained string can be parsed as float64, the metric gets returned having its value set to the parsed float.
 Otherwise a label having the same name as the metric itself and the value of the obtained string gets insterted into the metric.
 The value of the metric gets set to `1.0`.

-So first match always wins and stops regex evaluation!
+First match always wins and stops regex evaluation of the `regex_extracts` item!

 If all regex/value evals fail, the given _MetricSuffix_ would not emit a metric.
 Finally, after all _MetricSuffix_ configs have been processed, the original metric gets dropped.
+This is very important!
+So if you miss a metric, you possibly managed to get it chomped by not providing a final match like `(.*)` with `$1`.

 If a `sub_oids` regex is given, it behaves like described in the lookup section: if it matches the subOid of the related metric, it gets applied as usual, otherwise it gets not applied and the result is set to "no match".